reeddunkle/Codjo/Talking_Points/Why_Linked_Lists.md

 Totally fair question.

 Sometimes you need to design something that performs a task really well, really efficiently.
 That's what algorithms are all about.
 We're accustomed to thinking about them as college courses and [1200 page books](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).

-That stuff all arose out of the basic importance of being able to efficiently perform tasks.
+It's all about the basic importance of being able to efficiently perform tasks.

 Consider the stack.
 You need a structure, a container, that will let you push new items to the top of this structure.
 You also need to be able to pop the top item from it.
 And often you need to be able to peek at the top item (without popping it).

-We need that functionality and layout, and it makes sense to spend time thinking about how this is set up (what does "top" mean?) and how handle these actions efficiently.
+We need that functionality and layout, and it makes sense to spend time thinking about how this is set up (what does "top" mean?) and how to perform these actions efficiently.

 A queue, on the other hand, lets you add new items to the end of the list, remove the oldest items from the beginning, and probably peek at the beginning item without removing it.
+A doubly linked list is more efficient than an array.

-Interview Cake has a good explanation.
-I'm not going to link to the article until after we finish Problem4 because there are code spoilers, but I recommend poking around their site if you get stuck.
+Interview Cake has a good explanation of the advantages a linked list can offer.
+(I'm not going to link to the article until after we finish Problem4 because there are code spoilers, but I recommend poking around their site if you get stuck.)

 >Like linked lists, arrays also store ordered lists of items, so you usually have a choice of which one to use.